+I am delighted to present Advancing Health 2030, the new strategic plan for the Faculty of Medicine, Dentistry and Health Sciences.
 The University of Melbourne’s Advancing Melbourne 2030 strategy sets out our purpose of benefiting society through the transformative impact of education and research.
-Our aspirations to be a world-leading and globally connected university are grounded in our key focus areas of Place, Community, Education, Discovery and Global.
+Our aspirations to be a world-leading and globally connected University are grounded in our key themes of Place, Community, Education, Discovery and Global.

 Over the last six months, we’ve been thinking deeply about how the faculty can contribute to achieving the goals of Advancing Melbourne.
 We are located at the heart of one of the world’s premier biomedical precincts and we have a 150-year history of delivering outstanding educational experiences to our students.
 Today, we bring together the largest aggregation of health and medical researchers in Australia to undertake research that makes a global impact.

 Since the previous strategic plan, Beyond 2018, the faculty has experienced unprecedented growth and success across our research, teaching and learning programs.
-The COVID-19 pandemic has brought health and medical research into the public spotlight.
+The COVID-19 pandemic brought health and medical research into the public spotlight.
 As the community came to understand the importance of discovery science and public health, the research world worked at a lightning pace to keep the public safe.

-The faculty now stands at a pivotal moment.
-To make an impact and improve lives, we must continue our extraordinary efforts in all facets of health and medical research and education.
-We must shift our strategic vision to focus on the value of working in collaboration, the importance of building a culture of innovation and the necessity of nurturing our people and their ideas.
-By doing this we will set ourselves up to find solutions to the complex health problems facing the world.
+These big issues won’t be solved by short-term, siloed approaches – they demand long-term, multi-disciplinary approaches.
+By shifting our strategic vision to focus on the value of working in collaboration, the importance of building a culture of innovation and the necessity of nurturing our people and their ideas, we will set ourselves up to find solutions to the complex health problems of our times.

 Thanks to the many students, staff and partners who gave of their time to tell us what kind of faculty they want to see in 2030.
 By listening to a cross-section of voices, this strategic plan captures the ambition of our large and diverse faculty to look beyond what we are good at, to what we are good for.

-This strategy sets out a unifying vision and articulates the role that our faculty can play as we work with our partners to ensure that Melbourne is a globally leading health innovation centre known for the impact we make on the health and wellbeing of the world.
+This strategy sets out a unifying vision and articulates the role that our faculty can play, as we work with our partners, to ensure that Melbourne is a globally leading health innovation centre known for the impact we make on the health and wellbeing of the world.

 Professor Jane Gunn, FAHMS, FRACGP, PhD, MBBS